onlytomorrow/onlytomorrow.github.io/buildlog.md

 - Crack on lab exterior wall wasn't solid
 - Sign at Soda Port had no dialogue
 - Furby Trail didn't reset BGM from lab depths
+- Route 10 and Furby Trail had no BGM
 - Lab used missing sound
 - A certain bossfight was reiniated after returning to its area
 - Player gets stuck going from Cruise Hallway -> Cruise Room